Chalybes

 Pliny the Elder mentioned the Armenochalybes, a tribe residing between Trebizond and Armenia.

 Despite the ancient Greeks connecting the Chalybes to Scythians, some modern historians argue the Chalybes were a Georgian tribe.
 Historian Kalistrat Salia claims the Georgian ethnicity of the Chalybes is "indisputable".
 According to Sallia, the Zans, a Kartvelian ethnic group from present-day Turkey, are their descendants.
-However, the one surviving word from the Chaldian language, Kakamar (the Chaldian name for the Black Sea), points toward an Indo-European connection.
+According to the 7th-century Geography of Armenia, the Chaldians called the Black Sea Kakamar, which may have an Indo-European etymology (the Greek root kak- 'ill' + mar, the Indo-European root for 'sea').